oils-for-unix/yaks/doc/yaks.md

   - See lang-table.md -- there are surprisingly few static langauges implemented in static languages.

-- To experiment with something like Zig's comptime, C++ constexpr/consteval
-  - Should replace a lot of code gen in Oils?
-  - This requires an **interpreter** for a static language, which is interesting

 - To experiment with mixing dynamic and static styles --
   - Python/mycpp pair
   - JavaScript/TypeScript pair -- matklad noted the visitor issue is more dynamic